gitpod-io/retired-gatsby-website/src/docs/languages/rust.md

 RUN bash -cl "rustup toolchain install nightly"
 ```

-You can override this default by commiting a `rustup-toolchain` file in the root of your repository.
-Say for example you need the nightly compiler for March 4th 2020, you would create a `rustup-toolchain` file and add the following
+You can override this default by committing a `rustup-toolchain` file in the root of your repository.
+Say for example you need the nightly compiler for March 4th, 2020, you would create a `rustup-toolchain` file and add the following
 ```text
 nightly-2020-03-04
 ```
-which will set the required Rust verion and if you commit the file into source control it will set the default nightly version across all workspaces.
+which will set the required Rust version and if you commit the file into source control it will set the default nightly version across all workspaces.

 ## Example Repositories